pojun1/bootstrap/site/content/docs/4.3/migration.md

 ### Icons (New!)

-- Added new Bootstrap icons to the project for our documentation, form controls, and more.
+- Added new SVGs for our documentation, form controls, and carousel.
+These icons come from our new open source [Bootstrap Icons](https://icons.getbootstrap.com) library.
 - Removed Open Iconic icons from project source code for form controls.

 ### Jumbotron

 - The jumbotron component is removed in favor of utility classes like `.bg-light` for the background color and `.p-*` classes to control padding.

+### Navbars
+- All navbars now require a container within.
+This drastically simplifies spacing requirements and removes the need for extensive CSS overrides we added for responsive containers in v4.

 ### Pagination